 - Cupcakes: Ideally you need self-raising for the cupcakes.
-If not, add 1 tsp of baking powder to the plain flour – most baking powders are gluten free but double check yours!!!
+If not, add 1 tsp of baking powder to every 150g roughly) of plain flour – most baking powders are gluten free but double check yours!!!

 - Brand: I like Doves Farm FREEE

-(2) Caster Sugar & Light Brown Sugar – The ratio I’ve given is ideal for a slightly sweet, caramel note but you can switch for any combo of caster sugar, light brown sugar or white granulated sugar depending on what you’ve got!
+(2) Caster Sugar & Light Brown Sugar – The ratio I’ve given is ideal for a slightly sweet, caramel note but you can switch for any combo of caster sugar, light brown sugar, golden caster sugar or white granulated sugar and it’ll work fine.